regentmarkets-repo-archive/binary-next-gen/README.md

 * Compilation with webpack
 * React and jsx
 * react-router
-* Stylesheets can be CSS, LESS, SASS, Stylus or mixed
 * Embedded resources like images or fonts use DataUrls if appropriate
 * A simple flag loads a react component (and dependencies) on demand.
 * Development
   * Development server
   * Optionally Hot Module Replacement development server (LiveReload for Stylesheets and React components enabled)
   * Uses SourceUrl for performance, but you may switch to SourceMaps easily
-* Production
-  * Server example for prerendering for React components
-  * Initial data inlined in page
-  * Long Term Caching through file hashes enabled
-  * Generate separate css file to avoid FOUC
-  * Minimized CSS and javascript
-* Also supports coffee-script files if you are more a coffee-script person.
-* You can also require markdown or text files for your content.

 ## Local Installation